albefaedda/cfk-prod-ready-deployment/README.md

  ```

- Once your configuration is ready, you can install the operator with helm:
+Once your configuration is ready, you can install the operator with helm (in this case we are installing version 0.581.34):

 ```sh
 helm upgrade --install confluent-operator \